sharp275/TM-AC1900-to-RT-AC68U/Readme.md

 ```
 1. Connect your computer by ethernet to the router
 2. Setup your computer to use a static IPv4 address of 192.168.29.5 subnet mask 255.255.255.0.
-3. Open a web broswer.
+3. Open a web browser.
 4. Navigate to 192.168.29.1.
 ```